 “Being at a NIAS Seminar and discussing each other’s work is like looking into a kaleidoscope: with every participant, coming from her of his own background, the image shifts and reconfigurates in new and unexpected ways.”

 NIAS and Covid-19

-NIAS is delighted to be able to open its doors again, with social distancing guidelines in place as recommended by the Dutch government.
-All our seminars, workshops and events will take place in a hybrid form allowing for in-person and online participation.
+All our seminars, workshops and events take place online, with fellows participating from home or from the office.
+NIAS is delighted to be able to open its office doors again, with social distancing guidelines and other measures in place.
 Here, you will find the latest NIAS regulations around Covid-19.

 Importance of Science

 Scholarly reflection is more important than ever before.
 See what our fellows have to say about it in Food for Thought.

 Staff members are mostly working from home and can be reached by email or phone.
 The Staff Directory can be found here.

 NIAS has adapted and moved online.
 In line with the government’s policies and the guidelines of National Health Institute RIVM, NIAS is adapting to a new normal, which are outlined in these four scenarios.

 We started the academic year in hybrid form, with part of the fellows working from home, and the largest part of the fellows in Amsterdam and in the office.
 At this moment, it is not yet possible to predict which scenario will apply in February 2021.
 But in every scenario, the fellowships continue, stipends and replacement subsidies will be paid, and accommodation will be available for fellows from abroad.

 We will do our best to inform you of recent corona-related developments and to keep the information on this website as accurate as possible.
 We appreciate your understanding and if you have any questions, please do not hesitate to contact NIAS.